 Unless you don’t worry about paying overpriced rates for calls, messages and roaming to the telecommunications provider in your home country, you better just remove your current SIM card, put it in the coin holder of your wallet where it’s safe and get yourself a local SIM card for the time you are here.

 There are two main network providers in the Philippines: Globe and Smart.
 (There’s also Sun Cellular and TNT but I don’t know anyone using them.)
 Quality and service are pretty much the same, but I think slightly more girls use Smart (probably because it sounds better.)
-However, if you pick the right package, it doesn’t really matter which one of the two companies you choose, but it may be an advantage if you use the same provider as the ladies as they often buy unlimited text packages to the same provider.
+However, if you pick the right package, it doesn’t really matter which one of the two companies you choose.

-Go to the supermarket/7-Eleven/shopping mall and get yourself a Smart SIM card that will cost you just like 50 Pesos.
+Go to the supermarket/7-Eleven/shopping mall and get yourself a Globe SIM card that will cost you just 60 Pesos.
 Just like in Thailand, you will need to provide your ID (passport) in order to register and be able to buy one.
-At the same time buy “load” for 250 Pesos.
+At the same time buy “load” for 600 Pesos.
 “Load” is what they call phone credit in the Philippines.
-Then send a SMS with the text “mega250” to 2477.
-This will buy a package for 250 Pesos and give you
+Then send an SMS with the text “GOSURF599” to 8080.
+This will give you:

 - unlimited texting to all networks